LuisLombaMartinez/typescript-unit-testing-examples/README.md

 ## Server app
 This section of the project is based on a project developed by Alex Horea for his course [Unit Testing for Typescript & NodeJs Developers with Jest](https://www.udemy.com/course/unit-testing-typescript-nodejs/).

-This part consists of project in the `src/app/server_app` folder and our goal is to develop Jest tests to check the behaviour of the given project.
+This part consists of the project in the `src/app/server_app` folder and our goal is to develop Jest tests to check the behaviour of the given project.